 HOW DOES YOUR MIDDLE SCHOOL PROGRAM WORK?

 Middle school students have dramatically different social and emotional needs from high school students.
 Our middle school program has a lead teacher that specializes in this age group.
 Middle schoolers take most of their core coursework together and attend math and elective classes with the high school group.
-Middle schoolers may earn high school credit for high school level courses they complete.
+Middle schoolers enrolled in high school courses may meet prerequisites for high school graduation.
 Middle schoolers have specific criteria they must meet to be promoted into the high school program.

 WHAT IS THE MIDDLE SCHOOL PROMOTION CRITERIA?

-Students show they are academically ready to take high school math and English classes.
+Students are promoted when they show they are academically ready to take high school math and English classes.
 Students also show they have developed social/emotional awareness and are ready to move between classes (and teachers), record assignments and interact positively in a teen-age social environment.